Saturday, September 01, 2012

 The Best of Ingmar Bergman

 I'm not especially savvy when it comes to foreign film directors, but Ingmar Bergman is an exception with the highest honors.
 That he would be featured in this monthly blogathon was a given.
 Even by arthouse standards he went places undreamed.
 Bleakness, sickness, eroticism, nihilism, madness, and death were his forte, and I wasn't surprised to learn that when he got old he couldn't watch his own films anymore because they were too damn depressing.
 But Bergman had a sense of humor too, and he knew tenderness at the right moments.
-He recycled first-rate actors like Max Von Sydow, Gunnar Björnstrand, Harriet Andersson, and Liv Ullman the way Scorsese would do with Robert DeNiro and Joe Pesci.
-No filmmaker, in my view, has more forcefully examined the human condition and dissected its soul.
-Here are my personal favorites, ranked in descending order.
+No filmmaker, in my view, has more forcefully examined the human condition and interrogated the soul.
+I've seen 22 of his films, and here's how I rank them in descending order.

 Update: See also Carson Lund's rankings of Bergman.